pbovard63/Predicting_Hong_Kong_Horse_Racing_Finishes/README.md

   - XGBoost Classification (xgboost_evaluator.py)
 - Slides prepared for my presentation of this project are in the Final_Presentation folder.
 This includes both Powerpoint and PDF files.
 - Data utilized in this project is in the Data folder.
 This includes the original race and run csv files, as well as the various round of Pandas dataframes I engineerd in .pkl files.
 The data used in the final model was **training_horses_final.pkl** for training/validation and **testing_horses_final.pkl** for testing the model.
 - Early Models: earlier models are contained in the Early_Models folder of the repo.
-This contains the following, in order of earliest to latest (earliest at the top of the model):
+This contains the following, in order of earliest to latest (earliest at the top of the model), along with which techniques were used:
   - initial_model_eda.ipynb: Logistic Regression, K-Nearest Neighbors (KNN)
   - second_model.ipynb: Logistic Regression, KNN
   - model_3_random_forest_naive_bayes.ipynb: RandomForest, Naive Bayes